bipinKrishnan/bipinkrishnan.github.io/content/posts/quick-explainer-cuda-triton.md

 have to iterate through each element in `vectC`, and print them one after the other.

 You can compile the C code using [`gcc`](https://gcc.gnu.org/) which comes built-in with most of the linux distros.
 Just run `gcc vecAdd.c -o vecAdd.out` which will create an executable called `vecAdd.out`.
-You can then run `./vecAdd.out` to print the result of vector addition.
+You can then run `./vecAdd.out` to get the result of vector addition.

 ## Diving into CUDA

 ### A quick refresher on CUDA basics

 Now we will take it a step further and parallelize the vector addition program using CUDA.
 But before that we will do a quick walk through of CUDA basics.
-If you feel like digging into the details of anything discussed here, you can always checkout the [CUDA rferesher series](https://developer.nvidia.com/blog/tag/cuda-refresher/) from NVIDIA.
+If you feel like digging into the details of anything discussed here, you can always checkout the [CUDA refresher series](https://developer.nvidia.com/blog/tag/cuda-refresher/) from NVIDIA.

-Since we are dealing with vector addition, consider example of two vectors `A = [1, 2, 3, 4, 5]`, `B = [4, 5, 3, 3, 5]`, and an empty placeholder vector `C = []` for storing the result of vector addition.
+Since we are dealing with vector addition, consider the example of two vectors `A = [1, 2, 3, 4, 5]`, `B = [4, 5, 3, 3, 5]`, and an empty placeholder vector `C = []` for storing the result of vector addition.
 Earlier in standard C, we iterated over each element sequentially and added them.
 But now we have the power of parallelism since we are running our vector addition on a GPU.

 This is how we could parallelize vector addition of `A` and `B` using the power of threads in GPU:

 1. Let's start 5 threads for now since we have 5 items in `A` and `B`.
 Each of these 5 thread will be executed in parallel on the GPU.
-2. Each thread will only execute one operation, and that is `A[i] + B[i]` and store it in `C[i]`.
+2. In our program , each thread will only execute one operation, and that is `A[i] + B[i]` and store it in `C[i]`.
 3. For the above step, assume that `i` is the index of the thread, which will be 0 for the first thread, 1 for the second thread and so on.

 Here's the illustrated version of the above steps: